rwth-afu/UniPagerNagios/README.md

-# RustPagerNagios
+# UniPagerNagios
-Nagios Plugin for RustPager
+Nagios Plugin for UniPager